-It therefore came as a great shock to me to discover in my recent researches that the U.S., the second biggest consumer of energy in the world, was ranked #10 for energy-efficiency, out of the 25 largest economies, by the American Council for an Energy-Efficient Economy in 2018.
-In fact, a whopping 68% of all energy (35% of residential-energy) that flows through the U.S. economy is actually rejected energy; energy that gets wasted through inefficiency, costing Americans a collective $130 Billion annually.
+It, therefore, came as a great shock to me to discover in my recent research that the U.S., the second-biggest consumer of energy in the world, was ranked #10 for energy efficiency, out of the 25 largest economies, by the American Council for an Energy-Efficient Economy in 2018.
+In fact, a whopping 68% of all energy (35% of residential energy) that flows through the U.S. economy is actually rejected energy; energy that gets wasted through inefficiency, costing Americans a collective $130 billion annually.

-Over the past 18 years, our family business, has been developing Smart City solutions designed in part to improve energy-efficiency.
-Since working for Elbex, I’ve become increasingly aware of Green Energy standards and I often face the question of how technology can reduce existing energy-inefficiencies in the residential field.
+Over the past 18 years, our family business has been developing Smart City solutions designed in part to improve energy efficiency.
+Since working for xxx, I’ve become increasingly aware of Green Energy standards and I often face the question of how technology can reduce existing energy inefficiencies in the residential field.

 Finally, The US government can motivate consumers with tax exemptions for purchasing designated Most Efficient products, distinguished by labeling programs, such as the U.S. “Energy Star.”
 They can also incentivize manufacturers to innovate energy-efficient products by subsidizing manufacturing costs.